dokuwiki/docker/README.md

 * farming support via the [farmer plugin](https://www.dokuwiki.org/plugin:farmer)

 Note: This image does **not** include a mail server.
-You need to configure DokuWiki to use an external mail server, this ia most easily achieved using the [SMTP plugin](https://www.dokuwiki.org/plugin:smtp).
+You need to configure DokuWiki to use an external mail server, this is most easily achieved using the [SMTP plugin](https://www.dokuwiki.org/plugin:smtp).

 ## PHP Configuration & Environment